Assessment

 Where a module includes multiple assessment components, each component is marked separately, converted to the 20-point scale, and these marks combined to yield the overall module grade, according to a formula specified for that module in its module catalogue entry.

-The following table gives some examples for a module such as CS2001, for which marks are combined in the ratio 60% Continual Assessment to 40% Exam, see module catalogue.
+The following table gives some examples for a module such as CS2001, for which marks are combined in the ratio 60% Coursework to 40% Exam, see module catalogue.

-The reason for the zero grades in the last two examples is explained in the next sections.
+The reason for the grades being capped at 3.9 and 6.9 in the last two examples as a result of either coursework or exam mark being less than 4 is explained in the next sections and predominantly in Compulsory Module Elements.

 See also: the distinction between marks and grades.